zatech/code-of-conduct/README.md

 Private channels are invite-only, and often do not include any members of the Admin team.
 If you create or are invited to a private channel, you are still expected to follow our code of conduct.
 While we welcome any reports about private channels that break our code of conduct, we cannot directly moderate them by intervening in discussions or removing messages.

-## No harrassment, online or offline
+## No harassment, online or offline

 ZATech is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.